Integralist/integralist.co.uk/content/posts/python-app-dependencies.md

 When it comes to dealing with specific dependency versions, I like to use the method [Kenneth Reitz](https://www.kennethreitz.org/essays/a-better-pip-workflow) published back in 2016.

+> [!NOTE]
-> **Note**: this method keeps with the traditional `requirements.txt` file as utilized by [Pip](https://pip.pypa.io/en/stable/).
+> this method keeps with the traditional `requirements.txt` file as utilized by [Pip](https://pip.pypa.io/en/stable/).
 I mention this as you'll notice with other tools (such as Pipenv or Poetry), that they move away from this established format and that can be a bit disruptive in terms of how Python teams have traditionally worked.
 I'm not saying it's a bad thing, but change isn't always good.

 ### Problem Summary